An Empirical Evaluation of Rewiring Approaches in Graph Neural Networks: Training-free graph neural networks

 \section{Training-free graph neural networks}

-Since graph rewiring methods work as a pre-processing step on the input graph, the choice of GNN model is crucial to assess their benefits in downstream task accuracy.
-So far, only end-to-end trained models have been used, such as GCN \cite{Kipf2017} in \cite{Topping2022}.
-This approach does not allow to consider the effects of over-squashing independently from the other issues that can affect training in message-passing models, such as gradient vanishing.
+Since graph rewiring methods work as a pre-processing step on the input graph, the choice of the GNN model is crucial to assess their benefits in downstream task accuracy.
+So far, only end-to-end trained models have been used, such as \textsl{Graph Convolution Network} (GCN) \cite{Kipf2017} in \cite{Topping2022}.
+This approach does not allow for considering the effects of over-squashing independently from the other issues that can affect training in message-passing models, such as gradient vanishing.
 By learning node and graph representations jointly with the task prediction readout, the experimental results become inextricably linked to how training is conducted.
 Therefore, we propose to apply GNNs that compute node and graph representation \emph{without training} in our experimental setting for assessing the actual contributions of graph rewiring.
 Indeed, rewiring methods aim to address issues connected with the model bias itself, that is local aggregation of messages computed from node structural neighbors, independently from whether message-passing is done in the forward or backward pass.
 Isolating the inductive bias of a model from training is not completely unprecedented, as it was previously employed for the analysis of recurrent neural networks \cite{Tino2003,Tino2004,Gallicchio2011}.
-For our experiments we adopt two training-free models with different architectural biases, SGC \cite{Wu2019} and GESN \cite{Gallicchio2010}.
+For our experiments, we adopt two training-free models with different architectural biases, \textsl{Simplified Graph Convolution} (SGC) \cite{Wu2019} and \textsl{Graph Echo State Networks} (GESN) \cite{Gallicchio2010}.
 In particular, the latter has achieved performances in line with or better than widely adopted end-to-end trained GNNs in node classification tasks \cite{Tortorella2023neurocomp}, also significantly improving upon previous results that include rewiring as graph pre-processing \cite{Tortorella2022log}.
 This may suggest that the training process itself can pose serious challenges.

-As an example of how end-to-end training can egregiously fail, in Tab.~\ref{tab:node-underfitting} we report the accuracy of some common GNN models (GCN \cite{Kipf2017}, GraphSAGE \cite{Hamilton2017}, GAT \cite{Velickovic2018}) on two node classification tasks.
-Platonov et al. \cite{Platonov2023} have observed that both Squirrel and Chameleon present a large number of duplicated nodes---i.e., nodes sharing same local structure and features, resulting in a training-test leakage.
-Nevertheless, the accuracy of end-to-end trained models is significantly worse than the two training-free GNNs, and is actually much closer to a graph-agnostic baseline (MLP).
-This is an additional motivation for our choice of excluding end-to-end trained GNNs in our rewiring evaluation framework and rely on the models presented below.